 The Global Reference on the Environment, Energy, and Natural Resources, a new, authoritative online resource that focuses on the academic study of sustainability and the environment.”

-Student Resources in Context offers easy access to award-winning content based on national curriculum standards.
+This resource offers easy access to award-winning content based on national curriculum standards.
 Covering all core curriculum areas, including history, literature, science, social studies, and more, SRC provides a premium selection of reference material, more than 1,100 full-text periodicals and newspapers, primary sources, creative works, and multimedia, including hours of video and audio clips and podcasts.

 Multi-source database provides access to the full text of nursing and allied health journals, plus the wide variety of personal health information sources in InfoTrac's award-winning Health Reference Center.